Best 7 Step Sales Discovery Call Structure To Qualify Prospects

 • Prospects better understand your business and product

-• Helps reps empathise with prospects needs
+• Helps reps empathize with prospects’ needs

 • Helps offer the most relevant solution